McDonald's quits Crimea as fears of trade clash grow

 "It would be good if they closed here too ... if they disappeared for good.
 Pepsi-Cola would be next," Russian media quoted Zhirinovsky as saying.

-Zhirinovsky, whose nationalist Liberal Democratic party largely backs President Vladimir Putin in parliament, said the party would organize pickets at McDonald's restaurants across the country.
+Zhirinovsky, whose nationalist Liberal Democratic party largely backs President Vladimir Putin in parliament, said the party would organise pickets at McDonald's restaurants across the country.

 McDonald's, which operates more than 400 restaurants in Russia, was the first international fast-food chain to tap the Russian market when it opened in Moscow's Pushkin Square before the collapse of the Soviet Union.
 That branch had the highest sales and served the most customers of any McDonald's outlet in 2012.